tade0726/tedzhao-resume/variants/DE.md

 </p>

 **ETL**
-- **Data Pipeline Architecture with Spark/Databricks**: Developed and deployed robust data pipelines utilizing Spark/Databricks, enhanced with AWS Lambda for dynamic feature generation and efficient data processing.
+-  Developed and deployed robust data pipelines utilizing Spark/Databricks, enhanced with AWS Lambda for dynamic feature generation and efficient data processing.
-- **Automated Workflow Design**: Crafted and implemented automated ETL workflows that support real-time analytics, significantly enhancing decision-making processes.
+- Crafted and implemented automated ETL workflows that support real-time analytics, significantly enhancing decision-making processes.
-- **Metrics and Features Generation**: Created a suite of critical metrics and features for model training and A/B testing, which markedly improved model accuracy and overall analytical performance.
+- Created a suite of critical metrics and features for model training and A/B testing, which markedly improved model accuracy and overall analytical performance.

 **Recommendation Systems**
 - Developed and improved recommendation systems using iterative ML models (Logistic Regression / LightGBM / Deep learning).